MaxSC4/EasyCraterSim/README.md

 - Graphical output showing normalized radius and depth of the crater.
 - Download a GIF showcasing the evolution of the crater
 - Choose between **Single Crater Simulation** or **Comparison Mode** *(WIP)*
+- **Reverse Simulation** : Choose crater parameters (depth and diameter) and EasyCraterSim will estimate multiple impact scenarios and establish a similarity score with known craters!
+(Also features random scenarios!)

 # 🧠 Work in progress
 - **Comparison Mode :** A new mode able to compare two craters, either side by side or by overlaying
-- **Multipages :** Handling multipages on Streamlit to make the UI even clearer!
-- **Reverse Simulation :** Choose a crater and EasyCraterSim will estimate the impactor's parameters!

 ## 🖼️ Interface Preview
 ![EasyCraterSim Interface](images/easycratersim.png)